 April 2014: Internet Explorer vulnerability puts technology at risk, leaves PCs open to being hacked

 As a result of these and other security concerns, the SEC has taken steps to ensure hedge funds and investment firms are prepared for the next incident.
-In a Risk Alert issued last month, the SEC announced it will perform examinations of at least 50 registered firms and also provided a lengthy sample questionnaire for firms to use as a guide in their preparations.
-The seven-page document addresses various aspects of a firm’s technical infrastructure and corporate policies and sets expectations that firms should meet a set of standard criteria in order to comply with the new guidelines.
+In a Risk Alert issued last month, the SEC announced it will perform examinations of at least 50 registered firms and also provided a lengthy sample cybersecurity questionnaire for firms to use as a guide in their preparations.
+The seven-page questionnaire addresses various aspects of a hedge fund’s technical infrastructure and corporate policies and sets expectations that firms should meet a set of standard criteria in order to comply with the new SEC guidelines.

-A Sample Look at the SEC’s Cybersecurity Questions
+A Sample Look at the SEC’s Cybersecurity Questionnaire

-To help firms gain a better understanding of what information the SEC is looking for within its request for information document, following are a few questions from the document and some helpful information for firms starting to draft responses.
+To help firms gain a better understanding of what information the SEC is looking for within its request for information document, following are a few questions from the SEC cybersecurity questionnaire and some helpful information for firms starting to draft responses.

 Category: Identification of Risks/Cybersecurity Governance